A Brief Conversation About Design in Technology

 Business does not always allow all projects to be service design projects and we all are part of this systems, people need jobs and experience, money and ways to have their needs met.
 So sometimes we focus on a two-letter acronym design aspect or even just a single feature but what's most important is to design with those who hold the perspective.
 For example, if it's a user centered design, you must bring the user into each aspect, from research, ideation, testing, and prototyping, even in your proposal.
 Designing with them instead of for them allows you to be the tool, the funnel, the mechanism that is central to good design.
 The value of this grows exponentially when that user base incorporates all the variety of people closest to the issue you are designing for.
 Even when you can't approach a design from a systems approach, keeping these fundamentals of design principles at the core and remembering who you are designing with will make solutions more practical and ethically bound because they are based on insights driven by people who need the solutions.
 Every design always has a chef and a patron.

 By now, I hope it is a little clearer what all of these terms mean and how to use them (and I hope, you’ve figured out that ICX doesn’t really mean anything.
 It’s just something I made up to refer to my ice cream experience, so maybe it should be a thing? *kidding*).
 Most of all I hope this illustrates the dimensionality of design.
 Being a designer is hard, and takes a lot of brain work.
 It's not just knowing a software or making something pretty (that's part of it) but it's also about knowing how something works, how it might work, how it could work, who it is serving, and more importantly, who it is not, and what that means in a larger context.
-So, share the knowledge, choose to incorporate more people into your process, think about where you can stand your ground, and what the consequences of your designs might be, and lets all grow to making these terms and concepts functional, accessible, and conducted ethically rather than being just definitions or making up new terms unnecessarily.
+So, share the knowledge, choose to incorporate more people into your process, think about where you can stand your ground, and what the consequences of your designs might be, and lets all grow to making these terms and concepts functional, accessible, and conducted ethically rather than being just definitions or always resorting to new terms.